 - frozen – use a taller narrow glass

 Toss some kosher salt onto a small plate.
-Take a wedge of lime, sliced in the middle and run it around the rim of your glass.
+Take a wedge of lime sliced in the middle and run it around the rim of your glass.
 Invert the glass onto the plate to salt the rim.
-Tip: salt half the rim.
+Tip: salt half the rim so your friends can adjust to their salt preference.

 - FROZEN: Fill blender ½ with ice and pour margarita mix over to just almost cover ice.
 Trick: allow ice and mix to sit for 20 seconds- it will ‘collapse down’ before blending.
-This keep it from ‘freezing up’ while blending.
-Should make two glasses.
+This keeps it from ‘freezing up’ while blending.
+It should make two glasses.
 Serve with a wedge of lime and a straw.

 - ON THE ROCKS: Fill salted rocks glasses with ice and pour margarita mix over.
 Serve with a wedge of lime.